-As a financial advisor with elderly clients, you have certain situations you probably deal with frequently.
-Planning for retirement.
-Determining how best to pay for long-term care.
-Advising family members on choosing a power of attorney.
+As a financial advisor with senior clients, you frequently help them plan for retirement, determine how to pay for long-term care, and advise family members on choosing a guardian or power of attorney.

 Unfortunately, another situation that may come up with your older clients is elder financial abuse.
 Perpetrated through coercion, deception, or by simply taking advantage of a person’s diminished physical or mental capacity, elder financial abuse can encompass a multitude of behaviors: theft of valuable items, forged signatures on legal documents, or forced access to bank accounts, among other things.